 Truckee River, Nev: No report.

 TWIN LAKES, CALIF.
 AREA:

-Lower Twin Lake: Cary Blue of the Twin Lakes Resort (760-932-7751) reported that "The fishing is still excellent and the weather is perfect.
-There is a slight lack of people, so you could fish almost wherever you want."
+Lower Twin Lake: Cary Blue of the Twin Lakes Resort (760-932-7751) reported the weather is perfect and so is the fishing.

 VIRGINIA LAKES, CALIF.
 AREA: No report.